 The sales and use tax rate is not the same in all California locations.
 While the standard statewide rate is currently 7.25 percent, the total sales and use tax rate is higher in areas where there are voter-approved special transactions (sales) and use tax districts.
 In those districts, the total tax rate includes the standard statewide tax rate plus the district tax rate, which varies from district to district.
 You must report district taxes on Schedule A of your sales and use tax return.

 Determining where district taxes are in effect:

 California City and County Sales and Use Tax Rates includes information on special tax districts and lists tax rates for all California cities and counties.
-Tax rates are also found on BOE's website and FaxBack system (call toll-free 800-400-7115).
+Tax rates are also found on the CDTFA website (call toll-free 1-800-400-7115).
 If the rate listed for a city or county is higher than 7.25 percent, that city or county is in a special tax district.
 While most special tax districts cover entire counties, some are limited to specific cities.
 There may be more than one district tax in effect in a specific location.

 You must report and pay sales tax on each taxable sale.
 At the time you make the sale, you may collect from your customer an amount equal to the tax you will owe.

 As a registered seller, you will need to take the time to learn how to properly apply the sales and use tax law in your business operations.
 And you must keep adequate records that document your sales and purchases.